chanvichekaouk/testing_nats_msg_broker_pub_sub_client_with_protobuf_alpine/README.md

-This is a mock unit test btwn Publisher client, message-broker (nats_server), and Subscriber client using Catch2 v3 Unit Test framework with Alpine official
+This is a mock unit test btwn Publisher client, message-broker (nats_server), and Subscriber client with protobuf cross-platform data format using Catch2 v3 Unit Test framework with Alpine official
 Hub Image.

 I like to compile it directly at the terminal with g++ compiler